Selling a House with a Sitting Tenant: A Complete UK Property Guide

 No Empty Property Costs

-• Empty properties cost money with no income.
+Empty properties cost you money every single month.

 Challenges